 2020 Buick Regal

-Federal and independent testers haven’t taken the time to smack the 2020 Buick Regal into walls in the name of safety yet, so we’ll have to hold back on assigning a score here until we know more.
-(Read more about how we rate cars.)
+Federal and independent testers haven’t taken the time to comprehensively crash-test the 2020 Buick Regal into walls in the name of safety yet, so we’ll have to hold back on assigning a score here until we know more.

 Standard gear includes eight airbags and a hood that pops up a couple of inches should the car make impact with a pedestrian.
 The picture isn’t as rosy on base Regals when it comes to active safety tech that really should be standard by now.
 Two option packages build on one another with features that come on most rivals.
 The Driver Confidence Package 1 adds rear parking sensors and blind-spot monitors, while the creatively named Driver Confidence Package 2 adds automatic emergency braking, adaptive cruise control, and active lane control.
 We highly recommend both packages.